This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Mobility problems can present significant barriers in a child’s life.
 Getting treatment, including physical therapy, surgery if indicated, and other strategies is essential.

-These may increase a child’s ability to walk, have less pain, take care of activities of daily living, participate in the educational experience and have greater independence.
+These may increase a child’s ability to walk, have less pain, take care of activities of daily living, participate in the educational experience, and have greater independence.

-Life Expectancy
+Life Expectancy in Cerebral Palsy

-A child with cerebral palsy may have one or more complications or disabilities that have the potential to limit life expectancy.
 These include reduced vision or hearing, seizure disorders, feeding difficulties, growth restriction, respiratory disorders, intellectual disabilities, behavioral concerns, communication challenges, and limited mobility.

 Lifelong Financial Assistance for Your Child's Birth Injury